 Income/Debt Oriented Scheme:

-However, opportunities of capital appreciation are also limited in such funds.
-The NAVs of such funds are affected because of change in interest rates in the country.
+However, opportunities for capital appreciation are also limited in such funds.
+The NAVs of such funds are affected because of changes in interest rates in the country.
 If the interest rates fall, NAVs of such funds are likely to increase in the short run and vice versa.
 However, long term investors may not bother about these fluctuations.